Joeski88/firsttimeforeverything/README.md

 ### Known Bugs

 -   The nav bar sometimes goes out of position , to the left of the drop down menu. tried to fix. ongoing.
+-   youtube videos dont follow the class size specifications. videos on home page do though.
+-   Some screen sizes make a white bar appear on the right side of the home page. further testing needed.

 ## Deployment

+The site has been deployed to be hosted on GitHub pages. (please see the live link above).
+Below are the deployment instructions:

+1. On GitHub, navigate to the repository you wish to deploy from.
+2. Under your repository name, click Settings.
+3. Navigate to the GitHub Pages section.
+4. Use the Select source drop-down menu to select master branch.
+5. Click Save

 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Joeski88/firsttimeforeverything.git)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site [link](https://github.com/Joeski88/firsttimeforeverything.git) in the "GitHub Pages" section.

 ### Forking the GitHub Repository

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Joeski88/firsttimeforeverything.git)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository] (https://github.com/Joeski88/firsttimeforeverything.git)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash